 Blue Nile has a wide collection of fine jewelry.
 Moreover, all their diamonds carry grading certificates from either GIA or AGS.

-The store’s diamond collections have fancy shapes including round cut, princess cut, oval cut, and marquise cut.
+The store’s diamond collections have fancy shapes including round cut, princess, oval, and marquise.
 The collections also feature various types of metals and ring setting styles.

 Read the full Blue Nile Review.

 James Allen has been in the diamond business for almost 2 decades.
 Today, it is one of the most trusted online stores that sell diamonds and other jewelry.
 The store carries a variety of diamonds in its inventory.